acaylor/ajs-blog/src/content/blog/hugo-amplify.md

   - docker
 ---

-_Note (2025-10-12): This blog has been running on the same Amplify setup since this post.
-In 2025 the hugo build image was updated along with the site theme.
-The AWS Console has changed so look for a newer post about AWS Amplify_
+_Note (2026-04-18): This blog has been [migrated to Astro](/posts/astro-migration-2026) but still uses the same Amplify setup described here.
+See [Deploying an Astro site to AWS Amplify](/posts/static-amplify) for the current configuration._

-_[Deploying static sites to AWS Amplify](/posts/static-amplify) is the updated post_

 [AWS Amplify][1] is a set of tools and services that can be used together or on their own, to help front-end web and mobile developers build scalable full stack applications, powered by [AWS][2] (Amazon Web Services).
 With Amplify, you can configure app backends and connect your app in minutes, deploy static web apps in a few clicks, and easily manage app content outside of AWS.